Pulmonary Function Tests

 There are many different reasons why pulmonary function tests (PFTs) may be done.
 They are sometimes done in healthy people as part of a routine physical.
 They are also routinely done in certain types of work environments to ensure employee health.
 This might be in graphite factories or coal mines.
 Or you may have PFTs if your healthcare provider needs help to diagnose you with a health problem.
 These include:

 - Respiratory infections

 - Trouble breathing from injury to the chest or a recent surgery

-- Chronic lung conditions, such as asthma, bronchiectasis, emphysema, or chronic bronchitis
+- Long-term (chronic) lung conditions, such as asthma, bronchiectasis, emphysema, or chronic bronchitis

 - Asbestosis, a lung disease caused by inhaling asbestos fibers